slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 - Sell the problem you solve.
 Not the product.
 - Set and enforce an aspirational personal hourly rate.
 If fixing a problem will save less than your hourly rate, ignore it.
 If outsourcing a task will cost less than your hourly rate, outsource it.
 Become the best in the world at what you do.
 Keep redefining what you do until this is true.
 - startups are similar to biological life.
 Wherever the conditions are hospitable, life already exists.
-- sustainable design is just good design.
+- sustainable design is just good design. / teleshopping design.
-- teleshopping design.
 - The fact that the world’s richest man got there by solving the world’s biggest problems, rather than playing financial games, is bullish for humanity.
 - the real growth happens through Merge and aquisitions.
 - There is a golden rule, long cherished by restaurateurs, for determining whether a business is viable.
 Rent should take up no more than 25 percent of your revenue, another 25 percent should go toward payroll, and 35 percent should go toward the product.
 The remaining 15 percent is what you take home.
 There’s an even more elegant version of that rule: Make your rent in four days to be profitable, a week to break even.
 If you haven’t hit the latter mark in a month, close.
-- tip: Ask your current customers “What nearly stopped you buying from us?”
+- tip: Ask your current customers «What nearly stopped you buying from us?»
 - to optimise focus on reducing waiting time more than doing the work faster.
 - two ways to make money: bundling and unbundling!
 - When I was younger I moved to China to teach English.
 I got paid $15 an hour to teach a class.
 A friend of mine went to China at the same time.
 He instead offered classes to business people for $20/hour for a class of 5. $100/hour.
 Same product, different offer, different result.